TREASURIES-U.S. yields rise on bearish rates outlook

 Investors are looking to next week's auction of $24 billion in 20-year bonds and $19 billion in five-year TIPS that the Treasury announced on Thursday.

-The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.56%, indicating the market sees inflation averaging about 2.6% a year for the next decade.
+The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.556%, indicating the market sees inflation averaging almost 2.6% a year for the next decade.

-The U.S. dollar 5 year forward inflation-linked swap USIL5YF5Y=R, seen by some as a better gauge of inflation expectations due to possible distortions caused by the Fed's bond buying, was last at 2.558%.
+The U.S. dollar 5-year forward inflation-linked swap USIL5YF5Y=R, seen by some as a better gauge of inflation expectations due to possible distortions caused by the Fed's bond buying, was last at 2.553%.

 Price